- What is Osteoarthritis?

 Your Body Mass Index (BMI) can be a quick and easy way to determine whether or not you are a healthy weight.
 The BMI is calculated using your age, height, weight and activity levels and should sit between 18.5 and 24.9 to be considered in the healthy weight range according to the NHS guidelines.
 While the BMI only takes in to account a small number of variables, it is a good indicator for you to understand more about your weight and if your health could benefit from losing some.
 You can calculate your BMI using the NHS tool below.

 It can be difficult to find the right balance of healthy foods, and typically to find foods which are both healthy and appealing.

 When it comes to finding the right foods you should focus on the following areas:

 - Omega-3 Fatty Acids

-Vitamin C and D are known to improve cartilage development and maintenance.
+Vitamins C and D are known to improve cartilage development and maintenance.
 Vitamin C strengthens cartilage and reduces the symptoms associated with OA, while vitamin D helps prevent cartilage from breaking down, therefore protecting the space between bones from causing irritation.

 Types of food containing vitamin C:

 - Cauliflower, broccoli and kale